What is a Merchant Cash Advance?

 How long does it take to repay a Merchant Cash Advance?

-Merchant cash advances are short-term financing, typically repaid in 3-18 months.
+Merchant cash advances are short-term financing options that are typically repaid within 3 to 18 months.
 However, your repayment depends on your card sales.
+The more card sales you make, the faster you repay the advance.

 What are my alternatives to Merchant Cash Advances?